-Socio-spatial patterns of post-socialist development and transition entail the majority of current urban conflicts in Serbia (Section 2.3.1).
+The socio-spatial patterns of post-socialist development and transition entail the majority of current urban conflicts in Serbia (Section 2.3.1).
 The socialist system instated a certain vision of the urban and institutionalized a range of practices toward its achievement.
-So far. institutional and legislative reforms and ad-hoc interventions in recent years contributed to the dissolution of the old system, but with poor legitimacy
+So far, institutional and legislative reforms and ad-hoc interventions in recent years have contributed to the dissolution of the old system, but with poor legitimacy

 14According to the Belgrade Waterfront Spatial Plan for Special Purpose Area (BWSPSP) less than 2% of the total area is allocated to public and non-commercial urban functions (?).

-of proposed reforms (?; ?.
+for the proposed reforms (?; ?.
 Therefore, it may be concluded that the hyperproduction of current conflicts stems from keeping ”the worst of both worlds”.
-Savamala with its accentuated antagonism of interests undoubtedly reflect the mentioned circumstances.
+Savamala with its accentuated antagonism of interests undoubtedly reflects these circumstances.

-The recent course of events in Savamala prove the domination of anti-planning concept and unsustainable development patterns (?) in dealing with the high profitable land in the capital.
-The non-institutionally managed cultural and civic activities in Sava- mala informally built the base for what was suggested in the General Plan 2021 (2009) insisting on the importance of culture to promote attractiveness of urban areas with planning and organizational solutions (?).
-The obvious lack of data on social and physical structure was recognized and partly dealt with through the Urban Incubator Belgrade (UIB) and the Model of Savamala project.
+The recent course of events in Savamala show the dominance of an anti-planning concept and unsustainable development patterns (?) in dealing with the highly profitable land in the capital.
+The non-institutionally managed cultural and civic activities in Savamala informally built the base for what was suggested in the General Plan 2021 (2009), insisting on the importance of culture to promote the attractiveness of urban areas with planning and organisational solutions (?).
+The obvious lack of data on the social and physical structure was recognized and partly dealt with through the Urban Incubator Belgrade (UIB) and the Model of Savamala project.

 The 3D representation of the Savamala neighbourhood incorporated soft data (?).
 All urban spaces and urban structures in Savamala were tracked through ”passports” that comprised objective facts (i.e. height of building, type of roof, façade, number of units, age of the building) and subjective references (the historical layers, social structure and general impression of the structures) (?).
 All these non-governmental initiatives revived the image of forgotten architectural and urban heritage in Savamala and produced its current recognizable cultural identity (Questionnaire X)

-The reactivation of Savamala spaces and filling them in with new functions reflected also the domination of free market ideology for generating socio-spatial configurations (?).
-At the beginning having the bulk of country’s creative human capital coming and staying in Savamala was seen as a social potential for revival and urban revitalization.
+The reactivation of Savamala spaces and filling them in with new functions also reflected the domination of free market ideology for generating socio-spatial configurations (?).
+At the beginning having the bulk of the country’s creative human capital coming and staying in Savamala was seen as a social potential for revival and urban revitalization.
 In reality, Savamala soon turned into the heart of mainstream world culture and urban trends in Serbia.
 Spaces of alternative culture were neither further extended nor diversified, but insistently more and more surrounded by hipster hubs, services and gathering places, and even more with fancy clubs, cafés, restaurants.
-In general, marketization and globalization patterns in Savamala became also rendered from the ”quasi” ground up.
+In general, marketization and globalization patterns in Savamala also became rendered from the ”quasi” ground up.

 The international and particular interest-based (popular art and culture) network generated in this way held the bonds that surpassed the spatialized identity of these activities represented in the image of Savamala.
-Recent unfolds of the situation show that even though they are weak in confrontation with powerful economic interests and local author- ities, they are able to keep their audience and actors and move them around the city (?).
-On the contrary, the actual cultural policy in Serbia and Belgrade was rather reduced to city marketing - without an overall cultural policy and the law on culture and cultural activities (?).
+Recent unfoldings of the situation show that even though they are weak in confrontation with powerful economic interests and local authorities, they are able to keep their audience and actors and move them around the city (?).
+On the other hand, the actual cultural policy in Serbia and Belgrade was rather reduced to city marketing - without an overall cultural policy or a law on culture and cultural activities (?).